BorjaEscarraman/Aero-Forge/README.md

 Don't focus in learning the software, but the workflow above intuitively.
 Do that, and the learning curve is guaranteed to accelerate...

-**Tools of interest...** \
+**Tools of interest...**
+- Solidworks

-Solidworks and NX Siemens
+- NX Siemens & Star-CCM+

-ANSYS -> Mechanical and Fluent.
+- ANSYS

-OpenFOAM
+- OpenFOAM

-3D Slicer
+- 3D Slicer

 This space exposes engineered parts and the documentation to track evolution both in the part and myself [from knowing Zero CAD / FEA / CFD up to my current level] for constant feedback.
 References such as... papers from official organizations, students, articles, diagrams, and overall technical resources related to the parts I design and perform analysis on.